Frequently asked questions

 You should contact the department chair and/or the associate dean for your academic college.

 Every effort is made to keep information provided to the Student Intervention Team confidential.
 The information does not become a part of the student's academic record.
-In order to discuss your particular student's case, you should contact the Student Intervention Team chair, Dean of Students, Kimberly Thomas, 775-682-6846 or email@example.com.
-If the Dean of Students is not available, contact the Associate Vice President, Romando Nash at (775) 784-1471 or firstname.lastname@example.org.
+In order to discuss your particular student's case, you should contact the Student Intervention Team chair, Dean of Students, Leilani Kupo, by phone at (775) 682-6846 or via email at firstname.lastname@example.org.
+If the Dean of Students is not available, contact the Associate Vice President, Romando Nash by phone at (775) 784-1471 or email at email@example.com.
 If you are concerned about your safety, or the safety of others, contact 911.

 The chair of the Student Intervention Team is the Dean of Students.
 Contact the Dean of Students at (775) 682-6846 with questions or to discuss training options.